bbfrederick/rapidtide/README.rst

    files with useful information (significance threshholds, processing timing information, a list of values of configurable options).

+- **rapidtide2x** - This is the most modern and updated version of rapidtide.
+   This is where all the development effort is going (new features, reimplementation of core routines, interface changes.)
+I port any major bugfixes back to rapidtide2, but this will become the new rapidtide2 in the 2.0 release.
+This will also come with some incompatible calling changes and modifications to filter ranges (I'll have a long explanation for why in the 2.0 release notes).
+   However, if you are downloading things between releases, this is not guaranteed to be that stable...

 -  | **happy** - This is a companion to rapidtide that focusses on cardiac signals.
    | happy does three things - it attempts to determine the cardiac
      waveform over the time course of an fMRI dataset using slice selective averaging of fully unprocessed fMRI data.
-It also tries to clean up this initial estimate using a deep learning filter to infer what the simultaneously recorded plethysmogram would be.
+It also cleans up this initial estimate using a deep learning filter to infer what the simultaneously recorded plethysmogram would be.
-     Finally, it uses either the derived or a supplied plethysmogram signal to perform construct a cardiac pulsation map over a single cycle of the cardiac waveform, a la Voss.
+     Finally, it uses either the derived or a supplied plethysmogram signal to construct a cardiac pulsation map over a single cycle of the cardiac waveform, a la Voss.

 -  **showxcorr** - Like rapidtide2, but for single time courses.
 Takes